A39 road: Atlantic Highway

 Atlantic Highway is the name given to a section of the A39, as it passes from the North Devon Link Road at Barnstaple in Devon until it reaches the A30 at Fraddon in Cornwall.

 It is so called, as it is the main road (it was a trunk road until 2002) from mid-Cornwall to North Devon and follows the line of the Atlantic Ocean's coast.
 It is also named thus due to the former Southern Railway express that ran in this part of North Devon and North Cornwall (the Atlantic Coast Express).
 Views of the Atlantic can be seen along its length, although the road does not approach very close to the coastline itself.

 The road is signified as the Atlantic Highway by road signs indicating the route mileage throughout its length, in both directions, in white on brown above the green background of the route mileage boards.

-It passes by Wadebridge, Bude and Bideford, and directly through Camelford.
+It passes by Bideford, Bude and Wadebridge, and directly through Camelford.